assist-iot/assist-iot-documentation/docs/source/verticals/cybersecurity/cybersecurity_monitoring_enabler.rst

 Prerequisites
 ***************

-There is a recomended hardware requeriments as follows:
+There is a recomended hardware requeriments for the SIEM is:

+- 2Cpu
+- 8Gb Ram
+- 1TB Storage

+and the recomended hardware requeriments for the SOAR as follows:

 - 2Cpu
 - 16Gb Ram
 - 1TB Storage

 The enabler is build to run in a K8S environment and the creation is prepared to be autonomous in such a working system.